equinixmetal-archive/docs-packet-legacy/products/03-servers/02-key-features/12-user-state.md

 http://tinkerbell.ewr1.packet.net/events
 ```

-* Post a Custom User State: If you want to send a custom user state event, you should send a POST request to the user state endpoint you retrieved earlier.
+* Post a Custom User State event: If you want to send a custom user state event, you should send a POST request to the user state endpoint you retrieved earlier.
 This will add an event to the device's timeline and also display a message in the portal timeline section.
 ```
 curl -X POST -d '{"state":"running","code":1007,"message":"Im still provisioning!!!"}' http://tinkerbell.ewr1.packet.net/events
 ```